 One of the main challenges for successful STXM-XRF measurements is the proper synchronisation of the scanner and the detectors for both the transmission and the fluorescence measurements.
 Small mismatches of scanner to detector synchronisation might render time-consuming measurements completely unusable.
 Furthermore, it is necessary to synchronise the detectors with each other in order to compare the morphology of a sample (obtained by transmission measurements) with the elemental distribution in the sample (obtained by fluorescence detection).

 The time-controlled scans in the presented STXM-XRF are based on transistor-transistor logic (TTL).
 At the start of each line, a signal is sent from the scanner to the transmission CCD.
 The CCD then collects a defined number of images with a defined acquisition time and waits for the next signal.
-For the acquisition time of the CCD a constant TTL signal for the SDD is provided .
+For the acquisition time of the CCD a constant TTL signal for the SDD is provided (???).
 Time delays are in the range of <10 µs due to the electric connections (≈ ns), and response times of the CCD (2-6 µs) and the SDD (≈ 1-2 µs).

 As shown in Figure 3, a time controlled on-the-fly scan of a Siemens star test pattern (smallest structures: 50 nm) was performed without any artefacts, which indicates that the synchronisation of scanner and CCD operates correctly.
 The Siemens star consists of ca. 150 nm thick tungsten layer on top of a 100 nm Si3N4 window.
 Figure 3 shows an image recorded with an excitation energy of 720 eV in transmission mode only.
 As even the smallest structures are discernible, we can report a spatial resolution of <100 nm.
 The synchronisation of the CCD detector with the 4-channel SDD was tested for several other samples, e.g. for the biomedical application, which will be discussed below.